-A laboratory coat, gloves, protective eyewear, and closed shoes that cover the foot (front, back and top) are required to be worn in Auburn laboratories whenever handling hazardous chemicals.
-Additional personal protective equipment, such as face shield, utility gloves, aprons, and respirators, may be necessary depending on an assessment of the hazard and operation.
-Your supervisor and RMS can assist you in determining the personal protective devices required for each task.
-Departments must provide appropriate personal protective equipment to employees.
+A laboratory coat, gloves, protective eyewear, and closed shoes that cover the foot (front, back and top) are required to be worn in Auburn University laboratories whenever handling hazardous chemicals.
+Additional or enhanced personal protective equipment, such as face shield, utility gloves, aprons, and respirators, may be necessary depending on risk assessment.
+Lab supervisors and RMS can assist in determining the appropriate PPE, Departments must provide appropriate personal protective equipment to employees.